Shubham00-3/rag-intro-chat-with-doc/README.md

-# RAG Chat with Documents\n\n A simple RAG implementation for chatting with text documents.
+# RAG Chat with Documents

+A simple RAG implementation for chatting with text documents.